mecid/mecid.github.io/_posts/2024-02-13-discovering-swift-algorithms-package.md

 ```

 #### Sampling
-Another situation I came across in my apps is extracting some minimal or maximal elements from the collection.
+Another situation I came across in my apps is extracting some number of minimal or maximal elements from the collection.
 You can easily do that with the Swift Algorithms package's *min*, *max*, or *minAndMax* functions.

 ```swift
 let numbers = [7, 1, 6, 2, 8, 3, 9]